Finnish people are warm, open and sincere, even though they might tell you the exact opposite.

 Finns are masters of self-deprecating humour and regularly rip on themselves for being shy and introverted.
 “It’s a playful awareness.
 Unlike stereotypes in many other countries where people are hesitant to make jokes about them, most Finns seem very aware of their image and don’t take it too seriously”, says New Yorker Chris Wlach, who’s been to Finland twice.

-“I heard from my Finnish teacher and friends that there was this idea of Finnish people being reserved, which was funny, because it wasn’t at all my experience,” says Chris Wlach, New York-based attorney who studied Finnish in college and has visited the country twice.
+“I heard from my Finnish teacher and friends that there was this idea of Finnish people being reserved, which was funny, because it wasn’t at all my experience”, he says.

 When you get invited to a Finnish home, you know you’ll be meeting Finns at their most genuine.
 You’ll not be expected to dress up, act stiffly or anything of the sort – casual is the word.
 Finnish hospitality will be showcased in the form of endless food and drinks, and the more at ease you are, the more the hosts will enjoy it.
 This is where foundations for lifelong friendships are often laid.